-Hyundai Translead announces new plant in Illinois
+Hyundai Translead announces new plants in Illinois, new trailers and solutions

 CEO Sean Kenney announces a new Hyundai Translead manufacturing facility in Will County, Ill.